-Hannah.
-But be warned in time, for there are, without, a hundred gallant hearts whose trusty blades would hack him limb from limb who dared to lay unholy hands on old Stephen Trusty's daughter!

-Robin.
-And this is what it is to embark on a career of unlicensed pleasure!

-HANNAH, who has taken a formidable dagger from one of the armed figures, throws her small dagger to ROBIN.
+- Hannah.
+But be warned in time, for there are, without, a hundred gallant hearts whose trusty blades would hack him limb from limb who dared to lay unholy hands on old Stephen Trusty's daughter! - Robin.
+(Out front to audience from corner 8) And this is what it is to embark on a career of unlicensed pleasure! - Hannah.
+Harkye, miscreant, you have secured me, and I am your poor prisoner; but if you think that I cannot take care of myself you are very much mistaken. - HANNAH, who has taken a large revolver from her handbag, throws her small dagger to ROBIN.

-Hannah.
-Harkye, miscreant, you have secured me, and I am your poor prisoner; but if you think that I cannot take care of myself you are very much mistaken.
-Now then, it's one to one, and let the best man win! (making for him.)
+Now then, it's one to one, and let the best man win!
+(Taking aim with the revolver)